 Of course, as well as maintaining your car’s safety, you can prevent more expensive damage to your vehicle by keeping on top of brake maintenance.
 Both pads and discs replacement needn’t be completed at the same time since taking care of your car’s brake pads can prolong the life of the discs.

 Due to a wide variation in driving styles and other factors such as vehicle weight, some cars will travel up to 70,000 miles without needing brake parts replacement while others will make it to only 25,000, so it’s impossible to say how often these parts will need replacing.
 No matter how well you look after your car, if you are travelling the average annual mileage of 12,000 you should you should budget for brake pad replacement every 2-3 years which may help you avoid the cost of most expensive brake disc replacement.

 When the time comes, what can you expect to pay?
-We’ve gathered together prices for carrying out the job on a few of the UK’s most popular cars at manufacturer accredited service centres using genuine, warrantied parts:
+We’ve gathered together some average brake pads price estimates for carrying out the job on a few of the UK’s most popular cars at manufacturer accredited service centres using genuine, warrantied parts:

 Mercedes-Benz C-Class: £270 (Front brake pads); £325 (Front brake discs)

-Using generic parts will lower the cost of brake pad or disc replacement only slightly as it’s the labour that makes up the bulk of the cost.
+Using generic parts will lower the cost of changing brake pads and discs only slightly as it’s the labour that makes up the bulk of the cost.